Skip to main content

 A robin standing by water underneath snowy branches A winter robin, by Mark Baker

-Leaves!
-Whether it's kicking them up in the air or respectfully moving your hands over holly leaves, winter is a great time to appreciate the art that nature provides.
-Some leaves break down fast while others, like oak, hornbeam and beech leaves, can remain on the trees in beautiful shades of yellow bronze, smooth to the touch.
+Winter is a great time to experience the tactile elements of nature.
+Whether it's kicking up crunchy leaves or gently touching holly leaves, winter offers unique sensory experiences.
+Some leaves break down quickly, while others, like oak, hornbeam and beech, remain on the trees in beautiful shades of yellow bronze, smooth to the touch.

 A bright orange fox with a bush tail, pointed ears, and a white belly runs through the snow.
-A fox in the snow
+From Greek mythology and Chaucer to Arabic folklore, the fox is depicted as a wily creature

 Winter is a great time to see foxes, as a glimpse of tail disappearing around the towpath corner, or a brazen fox sitting in a field watching you.
 They can be spotted around canals looking for opportunities to catch the odd bank vole or rabbit.

 The other bold character at this time of year is the robin, another wonderful wildlife creature that has learned to thrive alongside us.
+Robins in winter are known to follow gardeners, hoping to find exposed insects or worms.
 Sitting on a fence post or branch, tilting its head as you go by, waiting for a scrap of food, or hoping you'll disturb an area of ground so it can grab the grubs and insects.

-The robin's common behaviour of following people when gardening is thought to be a remnant of their past relationship with wild boar – the boar would root the ground up and uncover worms while the robin watched and followed.
+The robin's behaviour is thought to be a remnant of their past relationship with wild boar – the boar would root the ground up and uncover worms while the robin watched and followed.
 It's not just insects that they eat at this time of year, they also like the odd bit of discarded apple, elderberries or seeds.

-Arguably the most exotic in the flock is the long-tailed tit, with its characteristic tsee-see call.
+The sounds of winter birds can create a magical atmosphere, especially along canals or in the woods.
+Close your eyes, and you might hear a busy flock of tits, including long-tailed tits, blue tits and great tits, chirping away in the hedgerows.
+The long-tailed tit is particularly exotic, with its high-pitched tsee-see call.
 A beautiful and delicate little bird with pink, white and black markings and the obvious long tail, used to balance on the ends of branches.

 There might be a whole host of other birds in the winter flock, such as blue tits, great tits, coat tits, treecreepers, nuthatches and, if you're really lucky, maybe a goldcrest or even a willow tit or marsh tit.
 Other birds you can hear singing from trees include the robin, blackbird and song thrush.

-Apples on a tree in winter Winter apples
+Apples on a tree in winter Apples are best harvested between late summer and late October.

 A blackbird enjoying fallen fruit A blackbird enjoying fallen fruit